pranabekka/pranabekka.github.io/content/drafts/uno-balatro-battle-pass.md

 I also mentioned Balatro because it won
 Indie Game of the Year,
-every clip I've seen of it has great animations, and it's built upon a well-known card game, Poker, which is likely second in popularity only to UNO.
+every clip I've seen of it has great animations, and it's built upon a well-known card game, poker, which is likely second in popularity only to UNO.
 There's also a slew of other (indie) card games with incredible animations and game feel.